HomeBlog Home

 7. Small mounds of what looks like sawdust

 Where will your inspector look for termite damage?
-One of the first areas they will look at will likely be in your crawlspace or basement.
+One of the first areas they will look at is likely your crawlspace or basement.
 These areas are often the first to show signs of moisture, creating the perfect environment for these wood-destroying organisms.
 Other areas include the following:

 1. Wall cavities